 - Refined Coconut Oil - To keep them moist and rich.
 You may also use any neutral flavored oil or replace it with apple sauce.

-- Flax Meal – This is ground up flax seeds that work as an egg replacer when mixed with a little water.
+- Flax Meal – This is ground flax seeds that work as an egg replacer when mixed with a little water.

 - Extract – Vanilla for sweet spinach muffins and mint for mint chocolate chip muffins.
 (You can also use 2-3 drops of food-grade mint oil instead of extract).